syncfusion-content/fileformat-docs/FileFormat/DocIO/FAQ.md

 int nextByte = stream.ReadByte();

 //End of stream?
-If so, we are done.
+Then, you are done.

 if (nextByte == -1)